fac18/chatti/README.md

 5. run `npm run start:all` to simultaneously boot up the server and react app

 ### 💻Tech Stack
-The app is built with:
+The app is built with:\
 React, including React router, styled components and Formik form library\
 Express\
-Bcrypt and JWT for authentication joy\
+Bcrypt and JWT for authentication\
 PostgreSQL (see database schema below)\
 Heroku\
 Videos and image URLs are hosted externally (e.g. Youtube and Imgur), and their URLs are stored in the database